affixalex/crowdcrunch/README.md

 There are a lot of moving parts here in a seemingly simple example!

-I initially wanted to use the most recent Istio 1.0 snapshot, but I think it is more prudent here to use the 0.8 LTS release and work with a stable foundation.
+I initially wanted to use the most recent Istio 1.0 snapshot but I think it is more prudent here to use the 0.8 LTS release and work with a stable foundation.

 ## Development Environment